De Facto Relationships

 - Two people are married to one another; or

-- Two people are related by family (being a parent and child, decedent and child and siblings).
+- Two people are closely related (such as a parent and child, or siblings).

 The circumstances usually taken into consideration when determining if two people are in a de facto relationship, include: